-MAINE CRAFT PORTLAND, a retail gallery and resource center in the historic Maine Charitable Mechanic Association (MCMA) building, known as Mechanic’s Hall, in downtown Portland, Maine is now open!
-The new MCA space promote craft in Maine through exhibitions and public programming, and directly benefits Maine craft artists through sales of their work.
+MAINE CRAFT PORTLAND, a retail gallery + resource center in the historic Maine Charitable Mechanic Association (MCMA) building, known as Mechanic’s Hall, in downtown Portland, Maine.
+The new MCA space promotes craft in Maine through exhibitions and public programming, and directly benefits Maine craft artists through sales of their work.